sniner/ansible-openvpn-server-role/README.md

 For this example, we assume that

-* your server runs on Debian
+* your server runs Debian
 * the public IPv4 of your server is `10.20.30.40`
 * the routable IPv6 prefix of your server is `2000:1234:5678:abcd::/64`